Right to buy

 The Right to Buy scheme applies to people who hold secure tenancies.
-If you are not sure what this means or which tenancy applies in your case, please telephone the Council on 01322 343434 and ask for the Right to Buy & Leasehold Office, who will be able to advise you.
+If you are not sure what this means or which tenancy applies in your case, please telephone the Right to Buy team on 01322 343832.

-This leaflet is a summary of the law relating to the Right to Buy and is not intended to cover everything.
-If you wish to exercise your Right to Buy or you want to find out more about buying your home, please contact the Right to Buy & Leasehold Office on the telephone number stated above.
+This is a summary of the law relating to the Right to Buy and is not intended to cover everything.
+If you wish to exercise your Right to Buy or you want to find out more about buying your home, please contact the Right to Buy team on the telephone number stated above.